itsgc/jinja2-ios-config/README.md

 Additionally, i added a Vlan "Census" tool.
 It's meant as a utility to have a quick overview of which vlan is present on which switch.
 Given a list of hosts and some common settings from YaML files, it will trawl a network and present a table of each vlan and the switches it's configured on.

 ## HOW
-It uses a YaML files for device-specific configuration.
+It uses YaML files for device-specific configuration.
 One file per device, containing details for management and for data plane operation (which vlans, where etc.)

 ## REQUIREMENTS